Problem

 wait_timeout: 86400

-Choosing the right approach
+Choose the right approach

 There are 2 options for extracting data using CDC and loading it into the Snowflake:

-- Create a separate flow to extract data from the database and ingest it into the messaging queue, such as Kafka.
-Create another flow to load data from the queue into the Snowflake.
+- Create a separate Flow to extract data from the database and ingest it into the messaging queue, such as Kafka.
+Create another Flow to load data from the queue into the Snowflake.

 For this project, we decided to use option 1.
 Option 2 requires a complicated setup with a separate message queue such as Kafka or Azure Event Hubs.